camel-tooling/vscode-camelk/README.md

 * **Dependencies - Apache Camel K Integration with Explicit Dependencies**

     Specify dependency details either by their camel-component artifact Id or by their Maven coordinates (group:artifact:version), with the option to specify more than one.
-For more information about configuration with Dependencies, see [Dependencies and Component Resolution](https://camel.apache.org/camel-k/latest/configuration/dependencies.html) in the Apache Camel-K documentation.
+For more information about configuration with Dependencies, see [Dependencies and Component Resolution](https://camel.apache.org/camel-k/latest/configuration/dependencies.html) in the Apache Camel K documentation.

+* **Use a predefined Task - useful for multi-attributes deployment**

+    Allow to use a predefined Task of type "camel-k".
+It is useful when deploying an Apache Camel K integration which requires several parameters.
+To provide a task, see section [Creating a new Camel K Integration with multiple parameters](#Creating-a-new-Camel-K-Integration-with-multiple-parameters)

 When you start a new integration, the extension starts the deployment process with the *kamel run [filename]* command and any options after that.